Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-\textit{Examples.}---Consider a honeycomb lattice with nearest-neighbor Heisenberg exchange interaction $J$ connecting different sublattices, as illustrated in Fig.~\ref{fig:model}.
-For the next-nearest-neighbor couplings, we consider the DMI arising from the broke inversion symmetry.
-The magnetic Hamiltonian is~\cite{Hamiltonian}
+\textit{Examples.}---Consider a honeycomb lattice with nearest-neighbor Heisenberg exchange interaction $J$ as illustrated in Fig.~\ref{fig:model}.
+For the next-nearest neighbors, the broken inversion symmetry allows for the DMI~\cite{Cheng_PRL_2016}.
+The minimal magnetic Hamiltonian is~\cite{Hamiltonian}